 Evidence-based therapies are those therapies that are based on well developed psychological theory.
 They have been subject to rigorous scientific testing to demonstrate their effectiveness with many other people experiencing similar difficulties.

 What will happen when I make an appointment?

 If you haven't seen a Clinical Psychologist before, it is normal to feel a little anxious or uncertain about making an initial appointment.
 Most people feel more at ease once they have made that initial contact and attended their first appointment.
 We provide a warm, relaxed and supportive atmosphere and are happy to answer questions at any time.

-When you call to make an appointment you will first speak with Rosie or Melissa who are our friendly and caring Intake Specialists.
+When you call to make an appointment you will first speak with Jess or Lynda who are our friendly and caring Intake Specialists.
 They will assist you to answer any questions and determine a time that best suits you for an appointment.
 They will also ask a few brief questions to work out if our service is the best one for you.

 What Medicare and Private Health Rebates will I receive?

 As we are registered Medicare provider, you will receive a Medicare rebate ($124.50) per session for up to 10 sessions per calendar year (and a rebate of up to 10 group sessions per calendar year) plus rebates for additional sessions from your private health fund should this be applicable.

 In order to receive a Medicare rebate you will need to first go to your GP who will determine your eligibility for a Mental Health Care Plan (MHCP).
 You have the right to choose the Clinical Psychologist you wish to see with this MHCP.
 You will need to bring your MHCP to your initial appointment.

 As we are Medicare providers you are able to process your Medicare rebate immediately into your nominated bank account.
 Alternatively, rebates can be claimed through most private health funds.
 The amount may vary depending on your fund and your level of cover.